Clean hands; sharp knives. Are there two more important, essential and basic tools to have in a kitchen, whether professional or home?

 Slice Knives, Bangor, Northern Ireland

 Based in Bangor, Michael Barr is the man behind Slice Knives.
-Michael’s day job is as a CTO in a technology start-up “day job” is Chief Technology Officer at a Technology startup but he’s always had busy hands in his down-time, first working on his own cars, then self-taught welding, woodworking and now fire and hammers!
+Michael’s “day job” is as a Chief Technology Officer at a Technology startup but he’s always had busy hands in his down-time, first working on his own cars, then self-taught welding, woodworking and now fire and hammers!
 From a background in making custom furniture and dabbling in art, the combination led down the road to blade smithing a few years ago.

 Brennan Knives, Co.
 Kilkenny

-Patrick Brennan is an award-winning full-time knifemaker who crafts beautiful pieces, and is currently studying Jewellery and Goldsmithing to add to his creative talent so orders are on hold until his studies are complete.
-Usually there’s about a two-month turnaround for orders.
+Patrick Brennan is an award-winning full-time knifemaker who crafts beautiful pieces, and is currently studying Jewellery and Goldsmithing to add to his creative talent.
+Usually there’s about a 12-week turnaround for orders.
 Keep an eye on his Instagram and website for updates. brennanknives.com

 JF Knives, Athlone Co.
 Westmeath